Deprecations and Migrations

 /oauth/ro endpoint for both password and passwordless connections.
 You can now implement the same functionality using the

 /oauth/token endpoint.
-For details, see Resource Owner Password Flow Migration.
+To learn more, read Resource Owner Password Flow Migration.

 Deprecation: January 2018